Italian Renaissance painting: Influences

 Domenico Ghirlandaio, The Birth of the Virgin Mary, shows the introduction of patron's families into religious cycles.

 The influences upon the development of Renaissance painting in Italy are those that also affected architecture, engineering, philosophy, language, literature, natural sciences, politics, ethics, theology, and other aspects of Italian society during the Renaissance period.
 The following is a summary of points dealt with more fully in the main articles that are cited above.

 Philosophy

 A number of Classical texts, that had been lost to Western European scholars for centuries, became available.
 These included Philosophy, Poetry, Drama, Science, a thesis on the Arts and Early Christian Theology.
-The resulting interest in Humanist philosophy meant that man's relationship with humanity, the universe and with God was no longer the exclusive province of the Church.
+The resulting interest in Humanist philosophy meant that man's relationship with humanity, the universe and with God were no longer the exclusive province of the Church.
 A revived interest in the Classics brought about the first archaeological study of Roman remains by the architect Brunelleschi and sculptor Donatello.
 The revival of a style of architecture based on classical precedents inspired a corresponding classicism in painting, which manifested itself as early as the 1420s in the paintings of Masaccio and Paolo Uccello.